oracle-livelabs/apex/rag-apex-app/2-setup-backend-ai-agents/setup-backend-ai-agents.md

 ## Task 5: Generate API Keys

 1. Navigate to your profile icon on the right-hand side of the screen.
-Select **'User Settings'**.
+Select **User Settings**.

 	![Create Bucket button](./images/profile.png "")

-2. On the left under **'Resources'**, select **'API keys'**
+2. On the left under **Resources**, select **API keys**

 	![Create Bucket button](./images/API.png "")

-3. Make sure **'Generate API Key Pair'** is selected.
+3. Make sure **Generate API Key Pair** is selected.
 Download your private & public key because you will need these for later.
-After downloading, select **'Add'**.
+After downloading, select **Add**.
 You will see a configuration file preview, you can close this.
 You may proceed to the next lab.

       ![Create Bucket button](./images/gen.png "")